 I wish to respond to certain recently recirculated false news reports concerning my role in the so-called South African Revenue Service’s (Sars’s) “rogue unit” saga.
-Sunday Times “rogue unit” reports.
+The central fallacy is that I was the source of the Sunday Times “rogue unit” reports.

 Pearlie Joubert herself has confirmed that this was not the case.